Warda-Syeda/matlabMRICourse/part_four_analysing_mri_data.md

 ![](./BookImages/pathoHist.jpg)

-Observe that the histograms are separated, indicating towards the changes the brain tissue due to tumor.
+Observe that the histograms are separated, indicating towards the changes in the brain tissue due to tumor.

 ### Empirical Probability Distribution